mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

-# Prover walkthrough
+# Prover Walkthrough

-The goal of this article is to show you how boojum prover works end to end - together with some (simplified) code snippets - I will keep the function names, but try to remove/hide some of the parameters to make things more readable.
+The goal of this article is to explain how the boojum prover works from end to end.
+The content uses simplified code snippets with function names intact, while hiding some parameters for readability.

+---

 Whole journey starts here: